 The fact that it didn’t compute even when I described them in the same terms is disappointing:

-- It is possible to be an Irish American,
+- It is possible to be of Irish descent,

 - Who is an American citizen,